You can build

 When your body is the opposite of what society says is worthy or good, it can be painful, disorienting, and difficult to spend too much time really inhabiting your (imperfect, human) body.
 Mindful movement made me more physically certain of myself.

 Yes, my body got stronger.
 Yes, I learned to make the shapes that the teacher was asking for, and I learned to move with intention.
 But my mind got stronger as well.
+My yoga practice made me know in my bones that my body was a powerful, good, and safe place to be.

 The practices of yoga and mindfulness led me down a path of radical self-acceptance.
 I discovered the movements of fat acceptance and body positivity and found the wellness paradigm of Health at Every Size.
 Eventually I quit dieting and gave up intentional weight loss altogether.

-I probably don’t have to tell you that living like that is pretty miserable.
-Lots of us feel as if our bodies have betrayed us.
 Lots of us are postponing “living our real life” until we lose weight, have our degree, get a better job, or have a relationship.

 Are you ready to break free, be a body-positive rebel, and claim the space you take up in the world?